-With safety at the forefront of people’s minds, it is important to understand PA trick or treat laws to keep your little ones safe, but also to protect your property from possible liability issues.
+With safety at the forefront of people’s minds, it is important to understand PA trick or treat laws to keep your little ones safe, but also to protect your home from possible property liability issues.

 Scares, trick-or-treating, and pranks are keys to Halloween fun, but when people get startled, they might get injured or injure somebody else.
 That’s especially true for children and teens.
 That’s why you might want to learn a little bit about Pennsylvania premises liability law.
 Along with anybody who comes onto your property trick-or-treating, you’ll want to keep your family safe too during the fright fest.